 The first time I ate strawberry pretzel salad, I wondered why Grandmother put dessert on the table with the meat and vegetables.
 I was even more astonished when she put strawberry pretzel salad on her plate.
 Understanding dawned on me once I took my first bite tasting the cream cheese.
 It was not frosting.
 I burst out laughing delighted to taste such a delicious side dish.

 If you love the taste of salt with something sweet, gluten and dairy free strawberry pretzel salad is the perfect combination.
 Our family enjoys this scrumptious dish throughout the year.
 The beautiful red and white festive color will light up your table on the 4th of July or during the holiday season.
+Gluten and dairy free strawberry pie filled with fresh strawberries taste most delicious.

 Gluten and Dairy Free Strawberry Pretzel Salad Ingredients: